arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-storage-table.md

 ---
-title: "Scripts related to interacting with Azure Table Storage"
+title: "Scripts related to interacting with Azure Storage"
 layout: default
 ---

-# Azure Table Storage
+# Azure Storage

 This module provides the following capabilities:
 - [Creating a new table in an Azure Storage Account](#creating-a-new-table-in-an-azure-storage-account)